Docs

 • Default Value: true

-• Description: Determines whether to display the account dropdown button.
-Set this prop to false to hide the account dropdown.
+• Note: Set this prop to false to hide the account dropdown.

 import Navbar from "@/modules/native/Navbar";